 In an effort to reduce the accounting and administrative costs incurred by the Trust each year, the Trustee has started to redeem (buy-back) units from investors who hold small positions in the Trust and in the IRA Partnership pool.
 The Bankruptcy Court has authorized the Trustee to redeem (buy-back) units from all investors who hold 10,000 or fewer Position Holder Trust (PHT) units and/or IRA Partnership (IRAP) units in the pool.
 These redemptions are mandatory and are not voluntary.
-The redemptions will be split-up over a period of the next 2 to 3 years.
-Most importantly, this buy-back has no impact on other holdings, such as CFH positions or NIRAN notes.
+Most importantly, the buy-back of units has no impact on other holdings, such as CFH positions or NIRAN notes.

 As of September 29, 2020, the Trustee has redeemed units from all investors holding 4,000 PHT and/or IRAP units or less in the pool.
 The Trustee has also redeemed PHT units held by nearly all investors who are not US Citizens.
 If you received a check as a result of the buy-back, you will no longer receive any more distributions made to the pool based on those units.
 If you have an interest in a life settlement or viatical (also referred to as Continuing Fractional Holder interest or CFH position), or if you have a NIRAN (stands for New IRA Note), this redemption does not affect that ownership interest in any way.
 As long as you continue to pay your premiums, your CFH position will not change.